-Katie performs at theaters, clubs, coffee shops, book shops, art festivals, and galleries, telling true stories to grown-up audiences.
-Her stories draw on her own experiences as a writing professor, small-town reporter, gay woman, and former(-ish) child.
+Katie has told stories in over 90 shows across 9 states.
+She performs at theaters, clubs, coffee shops, book shops, art festivals, and galleries, telling true stories to grown-up audiences.
 In stories from 5 to 30 minutes, Katie uses humor and earnestness to probe her own mishaps for some bit of truth to share.

 The story of her disastrous first day teaching a college class:

 A story about terrorizing her little sister, Mindy, via the (otherwise non-violent) board game Clue: